project-viable/viable-virtual-lab/README.md

 - `draggable` tells a `LabObject` whether it should be possible to drag it around the screen.
 - `canChangeSubscenes` controls whether this object can be dragged from one subscene (see SubsceneManagers) to another.
 If false, this object will stop dragging when the mouse leaves the subscene that it is a child of (they will not act independently or interact when this happens, i.e. `OnUserAction()` is not called).
+- `DisplayName` should contain the name of the object that should be shown to the user.
+If this is not empty, the base class will automatically create and manage a tooltip with this as its text.
 - `mode` (listed under `RigidBody2D` in the editor) tells the object what kind of physics object it should act like.
 If you want the object to be affected by gravity, this should be `Rigid`.
 Non draggable `LabObject`s don't need to be `Static`, but probably should be.

 If a `LabObject` is `draggable`, it will try to interact with any objects it's overlapping with when it is released.
 If it is not draggable, it will try to interact when it is clicked.